joeycastillo/voteforthedemocrat/readme.md

 Between the `---` lines is the *front matter*.
 They're like fields in a database, metadata that the Jekyll template will use to populate the page.

-The first six fields shouldn't need to be edited.
-The `title` field is the name that appears on each page; `viable` notes whether the candidate should be shown in the listings; `layout` informs Jekyll to display the page as a candidate landing page; and `race` establishes which listing the candidate should appear in.
+The first few fields shouldn't need to be edited.
+The `title` field is the name that appears on each page; `viable` notes whether the candidate should be shown in the listings.
 The `name` and `surname` fields are used for sorting.
 If this is a house or senate candidate, there may also be a  `state` and `district` field in here.

 The `photo` field is a relative URL to the candidate's photo; more on that in a moment.
 For now note that if you name it the same as the Markdown file and put it in the same folder, it's as simple as `/race/firstname-lastname.jpg` or `/race/state/firstname-lastname.jpg`.